evildmp/afraid-to-commit/docs/cheatsheet.rst

     switches to a new branch based on an existing one

     `git checkout -b [new-branch] [remote/branch]` creates and switches to a new branch based on `remote/branch`

+    `git checkout [commit sha]` checks out the state of the repository at a particular commit

 status
     `git status`